phaserjs/phaser/README.md

 * If the Camera is larger than the Stage size then the rotation offset isn't correct
 * Texture Repeat doesn't scroll, because it's part of the camera not the world, need to think about this more
 * Bug: Sprite x/y gets shifted if dynamic from the original value
-* Input CSS cursor those little 4-way arrows on drag?
 * Stage CSS3 transforms!!!
 Color tints, sepia, greyscale, all of those cool things :)
 * Add JSON Texture Atlas object support.
 * Swap to using time based motion (like the tweens) rather than delta timer - it just doesn't work well on slow phones
 * Pointer.getWorldX(camera) needs to take camera scale into consideration
-* Add a 'click to bring to top' demo (+ Group feature?)
 * If stage.clear set to false and game pauses, when it unpauses you still see the pause arrow - resolve this
 * Add clip support + shape options to Texture Component.
 * Make sure I'm using Point and not Vec2 when it's not a directional vector I need
 * Bug with setting scale or anything on a Sprite inside a Group, or maybe group.addNewSprite issue

-* Make input check use the rotated sprite check
 * Sprite collision events
 * See which functions in the input component can move elsewhere (utils)
 * Move all of the renderDebugInfo methods to the DebugUtils class